IADR/Philips Oral Healthcare Young Investigator Research Grant

 - Applications should be submitted electronically to the PRG Past President for 2008 (Professor Iain L.C.
 Chapple, Birmingham Dental School, St. Chads, Whieensway, Birmingham B4 6NN - email: firstname.lastname@example.org)

 - The judging panel will comprise the PRG President, Immediate Past-President, Secretary, and a senior representative of POHC.

 - Applications that exceed the word limit (for abstracts) and page limit (for protocol and CV and references) will not be assessed.

 - The main judging criteria will be relevance/importance and scientific quality, but an upward moderation will apply for intercontinental collaborative applications.

 - No panel member should have a personal interest in the participating projects.

-- Successful applicants will be notified within three months of the submission deadline.
+- Successful applicants will be notified within a month of the IADR meeting.

 - The decision of the panel will be final and not open to appeal.